 “South Park” is the most famous Colorado-set cartoon.
 The characters frequently visit Denver for various reasons (baseball games, etc.).

 The cult film “Napoleon Dynamite” had a very short-lived animated series in 2012.
-The TV show, like the original film, is set in Idaho.
+Like the original film, the TV show’s setting is in Idaho.

 On “Animaniacs,” Wakko mentions Helena in his song “Wakko’s America.”
 (I couldn’t find a better Montana reference.)

 Las Vegas appears in various cartoons:

 - “Pinky and the Brain” had an episode parodying Frank Sinatra.
 Most of it revolved around Brain building a casino in Las Vegas, and becoming a successful singer.

 - “The Flintstones” had its prehistoric counterpart, “Rock Vegas.”